BitCrackers/AmongUsMenu/README.md

 ## Added/Changed Features
 Settings Tab:
 1. Hide Keybinds (so u don't accidentally change any keybind when opening menu)
-2. Menu Size (More control over size with slider)
+2. Menu Size (More control over size)
 3. Colored / RGB menu theme (more customization - also applies to radar/replay)
+4. Menu Transparency (makes the menu see-through)
-4. Automatically set name / Set name button (more control over ign)
+5. Automatically set name / Set name button (more control over ign)
-5. Custom Streamer Mode lobby code (changes ****** to custom text - defaults to GOATYY)
+6. Custom Streamer Mode lobby code (changes ****** to custom text - defaults to GOATYY)
-6. Level Spoofer (changes ur pointless amogus level to a cool number)
+7. Level Spoofer (changes ur pointless amogus level to a cool number)
-7. Cosmetic Unlocker (added toggle for when u wanna unlock stuff legit)
+8. Cosmetic Unlocker (added toggle for when u wanna unlock stuff legit)
-8. Safe Mode (when toggled off, adds more features that were originally detected by anticheat - meant to be used in servers w/ no anticheat)
+9. Safe Mode (when toggled off, adds more features that were originally detected by anticheat - meant to be used in servers w/ no anticheat)
+10. Hide Friend Code (so no one catches you with the same friend code)

 Game Tab:
 1. No Ability Cooldown (removes cooldown for venting/vitals/killing/shapeshifting (in certain cases)/protecting)
+2. Speed Multiplier (self-explanatory)
+3. Kill Distance Modifier (self-explanatory)
-2. Fortegreen in the list of available colors (accessible w/ host)
+4. Fortegreen in the list of available colors (accessible w/ host)
-3. Color Sniper (when a player with ur color leaves, change to that color immediately)
+5. Color Sniper (when a player with ur color leaves, change to that color immediately)
-4. Chat message sending (add newlines and stuff, spam when not in safe mode)
+6. Chat message sending (add newlines and stuff, spam when not in safe mode)
-5. Cycler (change ur cosmetics/name randomly)
+7. Cycler (change ur cosmetics/name randomly)
-6. Confuser (randomize appearance at will to avoid being detected)
+8. Confuser (randomize appearance at will to avoid being detected)
-7. Revive (only as host, self-explanatory)
-8. Spam Report (keeps on reporting dead bodies even while in a meeting)
+9. Spam Report (keeps on reporting dead bodies even while in a meeting)
-9. Disable Game Ending (only as host)
-10. End Game (host only, select a reason and end the game at ur own will)
-11. Force name/color for everyone (host only)
-12. Added hide and seek game options
+10. Added hide and seek game options
+11. Added cycle between players (impersonates random players on a fixed timer)

 Self Tab:
 1. Disable HUD (self-explanatory)
-2. Freecam/Zoom (now works in the lobby, ik it's pointless)
+2. Freecam/Zoom (now works in the lobby, change speed with scroll wheel, and zoom with ctrl-scroll)
 3. Custom Name (adds a custom client-sided (server sided option when hosting) name with color and formatting)
 4. Show Player Info in Lobby (shows player level, friendcode)
 5. Player Colored Names (self-explanatory)